Pressio/SHAW/docs/run.md

 ## Run the FOM
-After creating the input file, we can now link the FOM executable and run.
+After creating the input file, we can now link the FOM executable and run:
-You can proceed as follows:
 ```bash
 cd ${MYRUNDIR}
 ln -s ${MYWORKDIR}/build/shwave_fom .